Scheduling Wizard Introduction

 The system was designed to help users select the best technician for the job based on their skill set and estimated time of arrival to that call.
 The system uses Total Office Manager’s Skills Checking feature and combines it with our GPS tracking and mapping systems.

-This feature is included in the New Schedule Board at no extra charge.
+This feature is included in the New Schedule Board.
+At the moment, this feature is being offered at no extra charge.
 It requires the optional Schedule Board Mapping system and GPS Device Tracking service.
 Please contact your account manager for more information about these services.

 - From the New Schedule Board, click the Scheduling Wizard button.
-The Scheduling Wizard will open on the left side of the schedule board.
+You may also right click on an empty section of the schedule board.
+The Scheduling Wizard will open on the right side of the schedule board.

 - Select a customer or job from the drop-down list.
 You may search simply by typing in a few characters.